CookiePLMonster/CookiePLMonster.github.io/_posts/2024-10-25-silentpatch-goes-open-source.md

 # Introduction

 Tomorrow, on October 26th, 2024, GTA San Andreas turns 20 years old.
-I haven't had the chance to play it upon its release in 2004 -- I was a kid who, back then, played exclusively on PC and played Vice City whenever my parents would allow me.
+I haven't had the chance to play it upon its release in 2004 -- I was a kid who, back then, played exclusively on PC and would play Vice City whenever my parents allowed me.
 My first experience with San Andreas was in mid-2005 when the game was released on PC; little did I know back then how influential GTA in general, but most specifically San Andreas, would later be for my life and my professional career -- and that nearly two decades later, well into my adult life, I would still be fixing it to make it as enjoyable an experience as I possibly can.